Grand Egyptian Museum: Khufu Ships Museum

-The Khufu Ships Museum is a separate hall dedicated to displaying the two solar boats of King Khufu (the builder of the Great Pyramid), which are some of the oldest wooden ships discovered in history, approximately 4,600 years old.
+The Khufu Ships Museum is a separate hall dedicated to displaying the two solar boats of King Khufu (the builder of the Great Pyramid), which are among the oldest wooden ships ever discovered, dating to approximately 4,600 years ago.
 Included is an interactive display explaining their proposed purpose(s) (perhaps to transport the king into the afterlife or his travels with the sun god Ra).
-It was transferred in August 2021 from the old Giza Solar boat museum.
+It was transferred from the old Giza Solar boat museum in August 2021.

 Children's Museum

-The Children's Museum at GEM is an interactive space for children aged 6 to 12, emphasizing learning through play rather than traditional exhibits, it covers 5,000 square meters, with experiences including interactive screens, Augmented reality (AR), and hands-on games, as well as various visual exhibits and guided programs.
+The Children's Museum at GEM is an interactive space for children aged 6 to 12, emphasizing learning through play rather than traditional exhibits.
+It covers 5,000 square meters and offers experiences including interactive screens, Augmented reality (AR), and hands-on games, along with various visual exhibits and guided programs.
 It has been partially open since August 2024.